 The Fix: When associates use a massage gun in eyesight of others, wear compression sleeves on the sales floor or don a headlamp during a fun run, it serves to create interest and, quite often, spark conversation.
 Silent selling can also take place in windows and with mannequins as well as on social media.

-identifying situations where accessories make sense
+7. The Mistake: Not identifying situations where accessories make sense

 A customer calls the store to ask about the availability of Velcro shoes because he has trouble lacing footwear.
 The sales associate simply responds: “Sorry, but we don’t carry any Velcro shoes.”